ethersphere/bee-docs/docs/learn/technology/what-is-swarm.md

 # What is Swarm?

 The complete vision of Swarm is described in detail in [The Book of Swarm](https://www.ethswarm.org/The-Book-of-Swarm.pdf) written by Swarm founder Viktor Tron.
-This documentation contains a high level overview of Swarm as described in The Book of Swarm.

 Swarm is peer-to-peer network of nodes which work together to provide decentralised storage and communication infrastructure.